0xaiwhisperer/OpenGlasses/README.md

 ## 🌐 Vision

 OpenGlasses is more than just a gadget – it’s a step toward **AI-augmented wearables**, blending fashion, creativity, practicality, and intelligence in one frame.
+Join the community here: